Andrew Neal, Chair

-Roger, who began his career as a community development worker in the west of Scotland, also has a wealth of other senior management and Board experience.
+Roger began his career as a community development worker in the west of Scotland.
 He has been CEO at the Youth Hostels Association and a Director at the Countryside Agency and the Scottish Council for Voluntary Organisations.
 He has served as Chair of Friends of the Earth and the Civil Society Advisory Board at the Department of Environment, Food and Rural Affairs and Vice-Chair of the international development charity Practical Action.

 Roger is a board member of the Foreign Policy Centre.
-He has also been a Board member of various environmental organisations, including Natural England, the Peak District National Park Authority, the National Forest Company, the Woodland Trust, and The Conservation Volunteers.
+He has also been a board member of various environmental organisations, including Natural England, the Peak District National Park Authority, the National Forest Company, the Woodland Trust, and The Conservation Volunteers.

 Amy Dalrymple is based in Edinburgh.
 She is Head of Policy for Alzheimer Scotland, where she leads on public policy development and engagement.
 Amy’s professional background is in public policy, public affairs and project management across the public, private and third sectors, across a range of fields including economic development, health and equalities as well as democratic reform.